Seek Returns logo

 -11.45

-MO’s Interest Coverage Ratio of 36.48 is in the upper quartile for the Tobacco industry, signifying a strong and healthy capacity to meet its interest payments from operating profits.
+MO’s Interest Coverage Ratio of 36.48 is positioned comfortably within the norm for the Tobacco industry, indicating a standard and healthy capacity to cover its interest payments.

 DEO vs. MO: A comparison of their Interest Coverage Ratio (TTM) against their respective Beverages and Tobacco industry benchmarks.